saharalaei/Final-Project/README.md

 ## Mongo DB

 All information was then stored in a NoSQL Mongo DB database for futher dissemination.
 Links to our Mongo DB were given to populate the charts and graphs on the front page.
 Additionally, information about the user was added to previous information already collected, so that each new user helped with the listening comparison page.

+## Heroku

+Heroku was used as our platform for hosting our app

 ## Dashboard and Python Flask App